 “I want to do what I love to do,” he says.
 “When I sing for them, I can tell I make them happy.”
+A story of Berkeley Seniors and Music.

 A gift to share